Mortgage APR vs. Interest Rate

 Diana Flowers

-If you’ve been considering buying a home, you’ve probably been advised that you need to be preapproved or pre-qualified to access a mortgage.
+If you’ve been considering buying a home, you’ve probably been advised that you need to be preapproved or prequalified to get a mortgage.
 While these terms are sometimes used interchangeably, they are two very different processes.
-As a homeowner, it’s essential to know the difference.
+As a homebuyer, it’s essential to know the difference.

-Pre-qualification is especially useful if you're a first-time homebuyer — it can help you gain access to information about your various mortgage options.
+Prequalification is especially useful if you're a first-time homebuyer since it can help you gain access to information about your various mortgage options.
 This is also the time to work with a lender to find out which mortgage is most likely to meet your needs and fit your goals both now and in the future.

-Pre-qualifying focuses on data that you submit of your own accord.
-This can make it a helpful step in learning about your options, but make sure you provide accurate details — this is the only way to ensure your estimate is correct.
+Prequalifying focuses on personal financial data that you submit of your own accord.
+This can make it a helpful step in learning about your options, but make sure you provide accurate details to ensure your estimate is correct.

 An offer letter from your lender is typically good for 60 to 90 days.

-If it turns out that you’re preapproved, you’ll receive a letter alerting you.
-This is known as an offer letter and shows how much money you can borrow from the lender, the interest rate and other important details.
+If you’re preapproved, you’ll receive a letter alerting you of this.
+This is known as an offer letter and it shows the interest rate, how much money you can borrow from the lender and other important details.
 The offer letter is typically good for 60 to 90 days.

-If you’re early enough in your home search, it can be smart to complete both pre-qualification and preapproval; this gives you an idea of how much you can afford to spend on a house before starting your search.
+If you’re early enough in your home search, it can be smart to complete both prequalification and preapproval, both of which can give you an idea of how much you can afford to spend on a house before starting your search.
 Remember, a preapproval letter lasts for around 60 to 90 days, so only seek preapproval when you’re ready to make an offer.

 Your home loan APR includes more than just an interest rate.
 Learn more about mortgage rates and how to compare rates and lenders.